 Welcome to the tenth step in our free professional learning series on class and student blogging!

-The aim of this step is to explain the value of connecting with other classes and the types of projects educators use to develop global connections through blogging.
+- Demonstrate the types of projects educators use to develop global connections through blogging

 Connecting with other classes can have a huge impact on your class blog because:

 - Your students benefit from having an authentic and global audience

 - You gain from being supported by other educators — increasing your skills and developing new ideas that benefit your students